-You may also want to keep a lower-cost but efficient manual pump at home so you don't have to haul the machine around (though many of us keep the heavy motor part of the electric pump at work Monday through Friday, and tote only the bottles back and forth).
+You may also want to keep a lower-cost, but efficient, manual pump at home so you don't have to haul the machine around.
+Some moms say they keep the heavy, motorized pump at work Monday through Friday, and tote only the bottles back and forth.

 Introduce a bottle

 At least two weeks before your maternity leave ends, have someone else, such as Dad, Grandma or the new caregiver, give the baby a bottle.
 Practice this new feeding technique—once a day to start—so your baby gets used to it before you actually have to be separated for a long period of time.
 When you return to work, you may want your partner to give your baby a bottle during the night so that you can have at least one solid block of sleep.

 Thaw frozen breast milk in the refrigerator or place the bag in a bowl of warm water.
 It's never a good idea to thaw or heat breast milk in a microwave.
 It will destroy some of the immunity-building properties of the milk, which thwarts all your efforts.
 Plus, a microwave can produce hot spots in the milk that can burn your baby's mouth.